simukappu/activity_notification/README.md

 #### Configuring subscriptions

 Subscription management is disabled as default.
-You can configure to enable subscription management in initializer *activity_notification.rb*.
+You can configure it to enable subscription management in initializer *activity_notification.rb*.

 ```ruby
 config.subscription_enabled = true
 ```

 This makes all target model subscribers.
-You can also configure them for each target model by *acts_as_target* role like this.
+You can also configure them for each target model by *acts_as_target* role like this:

 ```ruby
 class User < ActiveRecord::Base